aptech/docs/docs/CR-declare.rst

         "!=", "if not initialized, initialize.If already initialized, reinitialize."
         ":=", "if not initialized, initialize.If already initialized, redefinition error."
         "?=", "if not initialized, initialize.If already initialized, leave as is."
         "If  aop is specified, clist must be also."

-    :param clist: a list of constants to assign to  symbol.
+    :param clist:

         If  aop clist is not specified, symbol is initialized as a scalar 0 or a null string.
-    :type clist: TODO
+    :type clist: a list of constants to assign to  symbol

 Examples
 ----------------